-Yes!
+The short answer is yes!
 In the majority of cases, especially in the USA, you must be at least a licensed practitioner to represent someone in the court.
 Your friend or acquaintance is in trouble with the law and needs legal support.
-In such situation, you can only give some information, support and/or offer some piece of advice on how to proceed.
+In such a situation, you can only give some information, support, and/or offer some piece of advice on how to proceed.
 You can’t represent anybody but yourself in the court.
 If you do without any formal document, it will be blatantly illegal.

 If you don’t want to commit an offense, never try to represent someone in the court because you’ll be thrown off the case and a charge will be brought against you.
 Sometimes you can even face fines and imprisonment.

 Even if someone is out of the city and has to go to some hearings as an accused or else, you can’t be his/her legal representative in such cases as well.
 The best thing you can do is to advise him/her to hire an attorney to make the appearance at trial.